 The camera is equipped with an IR cut filter.
 The filter is mounted in a filter holder inside the lens mount.

-The IR cut filter has the following spectral characteristics:
+The IR cut filter is manufactured by Fujita Electric Works Ltd. and has the following spectral characteristics:

 |420–600||Tmin ≥ 90 % |

 → Download the CAD/technical drawing for your Basler Camera.

 Stress Test Results#

 → See Stress Test Results.